vzwhaley/caffeine-demo/README.md

 **Add My Drink**: This page contains a form for the user to choose a drink and consumption date to add to the database.
 Each time the user consumes a drink, they will simply submit this form and the totals are calculated on the My Drink List page.

-**Master Drink List**: This page contains all of the user's favorite drinks stored in the database.
+**Master Drink List**: This page contains all the user's favorite drinks stored in the database.
 From this page, a user can Create Drink, Edit Drink and Delete Drink.
 These CRUD functions are all performed via Laravel and VueJS API routing.

-**Create Drin**k: his page contains a form for the user to add a drink to the Master Drink List.
+**Create Drink**: This page contains a form for the user to add a drink to the Master Drink List.

 ### EXAMINING CODE